Tarout Island: Tarout Castle

 Tarout Castle is located in the center of Tarout Island at the edge of Al Deyrah village.
-The castle was built in the period from 1515 to 1521.
-So far it is unknown who built it, although some archeologists suggest that it was built by the residents of Qatif and Tarout to protect them from Portuguese attacks, while some researchers indicate that the castle was built by the Portuguese to protect themselves from Turkish attacks, but they were forced to hand it over in 1559 and they withdrew from the Tarout island of to Awal Island,(now Bahrain).
+The castle was built between 1515 and 1521.
+It is unknown who built it, although some archeologists suggest it was built by the residents of Qatif and Tarout to protect themselves from Portuguese attacks, while some researchers argue the castle was built by the Portuguese to protect themselves from Ottoman attacks, but they were forced to hand it over in 1559 and withdrew from the Tarout island to Awal Island,(now Bahrain).

 The castle is consisting of 4 towers.
 Its courtyard is a rectangle with a central deep well, which is believed to be used to store provisions during the times of blockage.
 King Abdul Aziz Dara is enjoying a lot of archaeological material of historical significance, which was discovered at the Tarout Heritage Palace.
 The later found material is an ancient army cannon going dating back to the same time, which is currently being shown in the Dammam Regional Museum.